melinda-dai/scimitar-capital-product-design/README.md

 This image is a consolidated overview of logo variations created during refinement.

 **What’s shown here:**
-- multiple symbol orientations and stylizations
+- Multiple symbol orientations and stylizations
-- different wordmark lockups (stacked vs. horizontal)
+- Different wordmark lockups (stacked vs. horizontal)
-- background/color tests (light vs. dark applications)
+- Background/color tests (light vs. dark applications)
-- simplified icon-only versions and exploration of mark readability
+- Simplified icon-only versions and exploration of mark readability

-**Purpose:** show iteration breadth and how the final direction was refined through variants.
+**Purpose:** Show iteration breadth and how the final direction was refined through variants.

 ---